flasnel-studio/periodia-privacy-policy/index.md

 ### Core App Functions:
 - Provide menstrual cycle tracking and analysis features
-- Generate period and fertility predictions (statistical algorithms, not medical diagnosis)
+- Generate period and fertility predictions (statistical algorithms, not medical assessment)
 - Send period reminders and fertility notifications
 - Create insights and trends from your personal data